chase-slept/infra-doc/README.md

 I've just created this project and as such there's a long list of things I would like to accomplish, but to start:

 - ~~create diagrams for network architecture and media workflow~~
-- Create write-up or README for network architecture (in this repo)
+- Create write-up or README for network architecture (in this repo), ~~mostly done, need to add Caddy repo~~
-- Create write-up or README for media workflow (maybe also in this repo?)
+- Create write-up or README for media workflow (~~in a separate repo~~)
 - Create/Tie in other repos/projects as they relate to the broader picture here:
-  - individual scripts (LFTP, MQTT, Webhook, etc.)
+  - individual scripts (LFTP, MQTT, Webhook, sync-script, etc.)
   - Terraform, Ansible, Docker Compose, etc.
   - Caddy/Bastion server configuration
   - EdgeRouter?
 If it makes sense to document while preserving secrets